More than two decades into power, Putin’s grip on the Russian people is finally beginning to wane.

 Putin’s distortions no longer convince domestic audiences.

-Hundreds of Russian and foreign independent journalists have left Russia over the past nine months, while some remaining journalists, including BBC journalists, have lost thousands of soldiers and some of the highest number of soldiers.
+Hundreds of Russian and foreign independent journalists have left Russia in the last nine months, while some remaining journalists, including BBC journalists, have lost thousands of soldiers and some of the highest number of soldiers.
 Keep spreading the word about Commander.
 Major regions of Ukraine.Last week’s BBC Russian language service and local publications Mediazona Confirmed the names of 10,002 Russian soldiers killed in Ukraine.
 The actual death toll in Russia “could exceed 20,000, and the total number of irreparable losses could reach 90,000,” the BBC said.

 Both independent and Kremlin-administered polls show that Putin has lost support for the war, with less than 30% of the country wanting the war to continue.
 Moscow-based opposition politician Yulia Galiamina told the Daily Beast newspaper: “Putin could have ruled longer if he hadn’t started this war, but now his lifespan is really over.
 Galiamina is a victim of police violence and has been arrested many times, but refuses to leave Russia.
 Instead, she is encouraging more people to stand up to Putin.